 Deisgn models in this directory do use the CentOS Release Brand.
-The CentOS Release Brand is a combination of both The CentOS Type and The CentOS Release Schema used to illustrate the major release of CentOS Distribution the image produced belongs to. - Removed(xref:Directories trunk Identity Models Tpl Brands) -, for more information.
+The CentOS Release Brand is a combination of both The CentOS Type and The CentOS Release Schema used to illustrate the major release of CentOS Distribution the image produced belongs to.
+See Section 2.15 [Directories trunk Identity Models Tpl Brands], page 13, for more information.